 Click on thumbnails below to see photos of 1st Turn infield:

 people passed out, a new wave would be drunk and ready

 It was a pretty popular past time, especially for the largely

 Mid-western youth who didn't have things ,like beaches, to

 bring large crowds of teenagers together in a unrestricted

 environment.
 Cops would generally stand back and let it

 For decades, people have stayed in line over night in

-These people hoped to get a good spot for their car and also
+These people hoped to get a good spot for their car and

-racing.
+watch the race cars.
 They would tape off sections to try

 and hold their ground.
 If you were back further in the infield,

 vans and cars and you weren't going to be seeing

 anything on the track.
 Some people would climb a tree

-or sit on top of the bathrooms to try and catch a glimpse of the
+or sit on top of the bathrooms to try and catch a glimpse

-good stages for showing off or stripping.
+Vans also made good stages for showing off or stripping.